 Why Trust Me for This Review

-Hi, my name is Thomas Boldt, and like many of you, I have a young child who is eager to explore what the online world has to offer (cue the sound of “I’m not a kid anymore!” in the background).
-The internet is full of incredible opportunities for learning and for fun, but there’s also a darker side to the Wild West Web that we need to guard against.
+Hi, my name is Thomas Boldt, and like many of you, I have a kid who is eager to explore what the online world has to offer (cue the sound of “I’m not a kid anymore!” in the background).
+The internet is full of incredible opportunities for learning and fun, but there’s also a darker side to the Wild West Web that we need to guard against.

 While it’s always a good idea to spend as much time as possible with your child when they’re online, I know that it’s not always possible or practical to monitor every second of their usage.
 With a bit of time and attention (and a good parental control app!), you can do your best to make sure that your kids will stay safe online.

 To learn more, there are lots of organizations with good online safety tips.
 Here are a few that are worth a look, but there are others:

 Note: For the purposes of this review, I’ve created a fake profile to help display all the features and options, so there’s no need to be worried about my family’s security!

 The first step in working with Qustodio is to set up a profile for each child that you want to protect.
 This allows you to keep track of individual usage habits and patterns, as well as to set different restrictions for each child as you see fit.
-Your 16-year-old is probably safe to use their device a bit longer than your 8-year-old, and is also capable of handling slightly more mature content.
+Your 16-year-old can be allowed to use their device a bit longer than their younger siblings and visit more websites, use more apps, and so on.

-Things get a bit more complex when it comes time to actually configure what they’re allowed to do with their devices, but it’s still easily manageable by anyone capable of browsing the web.
+Things get a bit more complex when it comes time to actually configure what your kids are allowed to do with their devices, but it’s still easily manageable by anyone capable of browsing the web.

 Navigating to the ‘Rules’ section gives you access to everything you need to monitor and protect your child’s access, whether it’s online or offline.
 Web browsing rules, time limits, application restrictions, and more are managed here using simple switches and checkboxes.